Provisions for Migrating to GST for businesses (2017 Transition)

 Taxability Factors of Inputs and Semi-Finished Goods

-If some inputs or semi-finished goods have been removed from the factory before the appointed date for further processing, repairing, testing or for similar purposes and have been received on or after the appointed date then no tax shall be levied.
+If some inputs or semi-finished goods had been removed from the factory before the appointed date for further processing, repairing, testing or for similar purposes and were received on or after the appointed date then no tax was levied.

-The non-taxation criteria shall be applicable if the following conditions are satisfied:
+The non-taxation criteria applied if the following conditions were satisfied:

-- The underlying goods are returned to the factory within six months from the appointed date, provided it is not extendable for a maximum period of 2 months.
+- The underlying goods were returned to the factory within six months from the appointed date, extendable by a maximum period of 2 months.

-- Declaration of goods held by the job worker is done in a specified form and manner.
+- Declaration of goods held by the job worker was done in a specified form and manner.

-- Goods are exported within 6 months from the appointed date, provided it is not extendable by more than 2 months.
+- Goods were exported within 6 months from the appointed date, extendable by no more than 2 months.

 The Advantages of GST for Citizens and for the Economy Get Details